pontoonapps/CareerGuide/maps-api/README.md

 * recognized API keys probably could be in the database rather than in the config file
 * check that in cpanel we can't have more fine-grained access control than db-wide privileges
+* we should have a way for a training centre to enable/disable their guest account (by default disabled, enabled manually in the DB for the special user requesting this feature)